Had an interesting dialogue with myself on the trail today… ever have conversations with yourself or am I the only one?!!

 So how did I resolve it?
 What did I do?

 I decided it was time to have a meeting.
 I brought the two voices together (seriously, you could make a good case that I’m a certifiable nut job at this point!
-Again, I’m I the only one that has this happen??!)
+Am I the only one that has ever had this happen to them??!)

 I asked the excited voice why he wanted to go.
 “Because there’s a new, really cool looking trail.
 We will be the only one on it.
 Who knows what we will see!!
 It’s going to be a great adventure.
 Let’s go!”